digexp/sample-angular4-script-application/README.md

 • The [Bootstrap 3](https://getbootstrap.com/docs/3.3/) library is used for styling of the application UI

+## Configuration

+There are a few steps that need to be taken to configure WebSphere Portal and Script Portlet to run the Angular application.
+These steps only need to be done once.

+1. Set both `dynamic.parameter.tag.enabled` and `renderingplugin.shortform.enabled` in the `WCM WCMConfigService` service to `false` in the WebSphere® Integrated Solutions Console. [more information](https://www.ibm.com/support/knowledgecenter/en/SSDK36_8.5.0/wcm/wcm_tags_behavior.html)

+2. Set the theme parameter `com.ibm.portal.theme.hasBaseURL` to `true`. [more information](https://www.ibm.com/support/knowledgecenter/en/SSYJ99_8.5.0/wcm/prevent_friendly_url_redirects.html)

 ## Angular CLI information

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.5.